tosttost/HiGHS/pages/README.md

 take integer values.

-It is written in C++ with OpenMP directives, and has been developed and tested on various linux and Windows installations using both the GNU (g++) and Intel (icc) C++ compilers.
+It is written in C++ with OpenMP directives, and has been developed and tested on various Linux and Windows installations using both the GNU (g++) and Intel (icc) C++ compilers.
 Note that HiGHS requires (at least) version 4.9 of the GNU compiler.
 It has no third-party dependencies.